seniordev19940916/Trend_Frontend/README.md

 Data will automatically be collected when running the server applications starts.
 In a producational environment, you should probably implement some cron jobs.

 The server application uses dotenv to read environment variables.
-Make sure to create a .env file with the following variables in your root folder:
+Get credentials to the Google API and Twitter API, and make sure to create a .env file with the following variables in your root folder:
 - GOOGLE_API_KEY
 - TWITTER_CONSUMER_KEY
 - TWITTER_CONSUMER_SECRET